ndgigliotti/lib-learn/README.md

 # lib-learn

-A CLI flashcard simulator for learning the routines of Python libraries.
+A CLI flashcard simulator for learning the functions of Python libraries.

 Explore a new library or delve into a familiar one.
 Discover functions you never knew existed.